satellite-image-deep-learning/techniques/README.md

 * [Export thumbnails from Earth Engine](https://gorelick.medium.com/fast-er-downloads-a2abd512aa26)
 * [datumaro](https://github.com/openvinotoolkit/datumaro) -> Dataset Management Framework, a Python library and a CLI tool to build, analyze and manage Computer Vision datasets
 * [patchify](https://github.com/dovahcrow/patchify.py) -> A library that helps you split image into small, overlappable patches, and merge patches into original image
+* [ohsome2label](https://github.com/GIScience/ohsome2label) -> Historical OpenStreetMap (OSM) Objects to Machine Learning Training Samples
+* [Label Maker](https://github.com/developmentseed/label-maker) -> downloads OpenStreetMap QA Tile information and satellite imagery tiles and saves them as an `.npz` file for use in machine learning training.
+This should be used instead of the deprecated [skynet-data](https://github.com/developmentseed/skynet-data)

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise